 These media sources are slightly to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
 These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 - Overall, we rate China Digital Times Right-Center Biased based on one-sided editorial positions opposed to the Chinese Government.
-We also rate them Mostly Factual in reporting rather than High due to the promotion of anti-Chinese Government propaganda.
+We also rate them Mostly Factual in reporting rather than High due to promoting anti-Chinese Government propaganda.

 Factual Reporting: MOSTLY FACTUAL

-Founded in 2003, China Digital Times (CDT) is a California based English-language news website that focuses on combating Chinese censorship and CCP propaganda.
+Founded in 2003, China Digital Times (CDT) is a California-based English-language news website that focuses on combating Chinese censorship and CCP propaganda.
 China Digital Times (CDT) describes itself as bringing “uncensored news and online voices from China to the world.”
-The website is made up of sections and subsections covering subjects such as Politics, Society, Law, Culture, World, and Translation.
-Xiao Qiang is the founder and editor-in-chief of China Digital Times and Sophie Beach is the Executive Editor.
+The website comprises sections and subsections covering subjects such as Politics, Society, Law, Culture, World, and Translation.
+Xiao Qiang is the founder and editor-in-chief of China Digital Times, and Sophie Beach is the Executive Editor.